 But in the collaborative process, we build from the facts.
-Then we look at goals, priorities and interests.
-And finally we brainstorm solutions.
+Then we look at goals, priorities, and interests.
+And finally, we brainstorm solutions.
 By the time we go through all of that, we’ve examined, “What would your life look like 10 years from now if you do get the house?”
-At this point, my clients often say, “Oh, it’s very sad, but I know I don’t want to be even poorer than my prospects might be without the house.
+At this point, my clients often say, “Oh, it’s very sad, but I know I don’t want to be even poorer than I might be without the house.
 I want to have the opportunity to pull my life together financially for myself and the kids.”

-I’m wondering if you can give me an example of a couple who collaborated after their divorce beyond your wildest dreams.
+I’m wondering if you can give me an example of a divorcing couple who collaborated beyond your wildest dreams.

 When John came to me to talking about getting a divorce, he was angry.
 But he also had the wisdom to recognize that this was the mother of his child and that if she didn’t do well, his child wasn’t going to do well.
-Less wise people in that situation get involved in wars about who’s the better parent, who’s going to “get the child.”
-But John immediately got into a much more empathic frame of mind.
+Less wise people get involved in wars about who’s the better parent, who’s going to get the child.
+But John immediately got into a more empathic frame of mind.
 He worked with me and with his wife’s lawyer to try to figure out a way that she could have an income stream and some self-esteem that would keep her from simply bouncing from one affair to the next.
 So he helped her start a business, a store where she would be selling exercise and health supplies.

 She was excited and he was willing to put money into that project upfront before they had launched into their financial negotiations.
 By the time we got to the point of entering into a settlement agreement, the wife had found a new partner and was pregnant.
 She intended to marry this man after the divorce was final.

 John could easily have gone into an emotional tailspin and everything we worked on could have been lost.
 But instead, he was supportive.
-His ex-wife gave birth to the child.
+His ex-wife gave birth.
 Her new husband was getting started in the music field so John gave him contacts and some help to develop his own career.
-And more importantly, John realized that the new baby was the brother of his little son.
+And more importantly, John realized that the new baby was the brother of his own son.
 And so the two couples began exchanging both children in a shared parenting plan.
 What could have been a terribly confusing, and angry situation instead turned out to be a really supportive situation.

 That’s a lovely story.
 I know you view collaborative law in its broadest possible terms.
 And I’m wondering if any of the tools in your collaborative tool kit might apply on a cultural level.